Competitive Grant Writing 101: 7 Tips to “Show You the Money!”

 Be Prepared and Get Started Early.

+Be Prepared and Get Started Early.
 Competitive grant applications require extensive and detailed information and the submissions may have short turnaround times.
 If you wait to do your conceptual planning or develop a convincing “purpose and need” for the project until the Notice of Funding Opportunity (NOFO) is issued, you may be too late.
-For example, the recent $900 million BUILD Grant from USDOT was released on April 23, 2019, and applications were due no later than July 15th – a 12-week turnaround.
+For example, the recent $1 billion RAISE (Rebuilding American Infrastructure with Sustainability and Equity) Grant from USDOT was released on April 23, 2021, and applications were due no later than July 12th – a 12-week turnaround.
 This may seem like a lot of time, but it disappears quickly considering what needs to be included in a solid application, even if you retain a consultant to assist and do the heavy lifting.
 In anticipation of a NOFO being issued, having a completed feasibility study, conceptual plan, project cost estimates, public support and other elements of a strong application can go a long way – there just isn’t time to prepare and collect the information once the NOFO is issued as the application preparation itself can be intense.

 Be Objective about Your Project.